CCI-MOC/m2/docs/redesign-specs/REST/Api.md

 Make a golden copy of source image (its Id is part of url).

-`POST /images/<imageId>/copy`
+`POST /image/<imageId>/copy`

 **Request Body Example**:

     {
                 "name": "ubuntu-1404-cassandra_new",
-                "dataStoreId": 1
+                "dataStoreId": 1,
+		"entityId": 1232121
     }

 **Parameters**:
 * `name`: Name for the destination image
-* `dataStoreId`: Id of the storage in which the copy image will be stored
+* `dataStoreId`(Optional): Id of the storage in which the copy image will be stored.
+If no `dataStoreId` is provided, source and destination datastores will be the same.
+* `entityId`(Optional/Admin-only): An admin can copy images between different entities.

 **Authorization**: User/Admin